-Homeowners across the country ponder this question each year when temperatures start dropping.
-Answering the question, however, is not as simple as citing one specific temperature, especially as financial and energy usage concerns differ from one family and house to the next.
+Homeowners across the country ponder this question each year when temperatures start dropping and it's time to turn on the heat.
+Answering the question, however, is not as simple as citing one specific temperature, especially as financial and energy usage concerns differ from one family and home to the next.

 Every home has its temperature preference, but setting the thermostat to that temperature and never changing it isn't helpful to your energy bills.